As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – allows you to define your relationship with the linked person.
-For example, if you work with Vihaan Schwartz and you link to his blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – is a way to define your relationship with the linked person.
+For example, if you work with Jessica Fields and you link to her blog, you would probably check co-worker or colleague.

 XFN relationships are optional.
-You can leave everything in this section blank and your links will still work.
-Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.
+You can leave everything in this section blank and your links will work just fine.
+XFN makes your links more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies what relationship exists between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Other ‘rel’ attributes include author, index, start, help, etc. Separate multiple ‘rel’ keywords with spaces.
+The rel attribute specifies the relationship between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, enter nofollow into this field.
+Other ‘rel’ attributes include author, start, help, index, etc.

 You can learn more about XFN by visiting this site: